Bartlesville Radio » News » Thousands Stand with Tulsa Police, Honor Sgt. Johnson

 Chief Franklin said everyone sleeps soundly at night because of men like Sgt.
 Johnson and Officer Zarkeshan.
 He said everyone sleeps soundly because of all of the officers and dispatchers standing behind them and with them as well.

+A host of men and women are standing on the front lines to protect us.
+Chief Franklin said he is now hearing the nation's cries; "Police have too much power.
+Police are too well funded.
+Police are the problem."
+He said officers would rather sit all day and do nothing, collect a salary, and go home to their family than wield power; than lift a finger.

-Chief Franklin said he wishes the police had one job, but someone decided to put mental health on the backs of the police, and parents decided to let the police be the bad, to tell their child no. He said society decided to be over reliant on social media and in feelings instead of fact.
+Chief Franklin said he wishes the police had one job, but someone decided to put mental health on the backs of the police, and parents decided to let the police be the bad guy that tells their child "no." He said society decided to be over reliant on social media and in feelings instead of fact.

 Everyone has decided what is right for police.
 Chief Franklin said they have to smile, say "hello," make everyone feel wanted, show empathy, always drive the speed limit, always wear face coverings, talk to the media, dance on TikTok, and take pictures to show how well they're doing.
 All the while, Chief Franklin said they have to quickly interpret a law based on someone's action.
 He said they have to apply the law, and do it exact and correctly, while reporting the interaction so they can be sued and publicly scrutinized later.

+Elaborating further, Chief Franklin said they now have to make their use of force look acceptable in the eyes of 328 million people.
+He said they have to make sure they are always correct, and read a strangers mind and know that they mean no harm.
+If they do mean harm, Chief Franklin said they now have to aim and shoot them in the limb as they move about.
+He said they then have to immediately shift to a medical mindset and deliver impeccable first aid to a person that just tried to kill them.

 It didn't end there.
 Chief Franklin said they have to drive a vehicle letting everyone know who they are, talk on the radio, listen to the radio while watching a computer screen, while maintaining awareness of direction, and while maintaining their current location.
-He said they have to know how to get to the 911 call while paying close attention to the national news because 690,000 other officers across 12,000 police departments can determine how their day goes.
+He said they have to know how to get to a 911 call while paying close attention to the national news because 690,000 other officers across 12,000 police departments can determine how their day goes.

+Who would want such a job?
+Chief Franklin said he didn't know about the thousands of officers in attendance, but he was ready to go to work.
+He said we should never forget Sgt.
+Johnson's sacrifice to the cause of law enforcement; he prayed that Sgt.
+Johnson's silly quirks, stories and persona remain engrained in our hearts and carried forth from now until the coming of our Lord and Savior.

 In life, Sgt.
 Johnson resided in Broken Arrow with his wife and their two boys.
 He was a member of Christview Christian Church.
 He enjoyed reading books, watching movies, and fixing things, including cars.
+He quoted movies to fit every situation, and he loved Star Wars.

 Not only that, Sgt.
 Johnson was able to achieve many things through his 15 years of service as a Tulsa Police Officer, including becoming a training officer and sergeant, and being instrumental in changing law on copper theft.
 Prior to Sgt.
 Johnson’s passing, he was awarded the Tulsa Police Department Purple Heart.

 Tulsa Police Lieutenant Pat Parker, who was Sgt.
 Johnson's supervisor for the Copper Task Force of Tulsa, said Sgt.
 Johnson had a big heart and that he loved helping new officers learn the ropes so they could become first class Tulsa police officers.
 Lt.
 Parker and Sgt.
 Johnson worked together in the Gilcrease Investigations Unit, and Lt.
 Parker said Sgt.
 Johnson was a tenacious investigator.
-No matter, how busy Sgt.
+No matter how busy Sgt.
 Johnson was, he put everything down to help other officers.

 When it came to putting a huge dent in the number of copper thefts that occurred in the City of Tulsa, Sgt.
 Johnson was the head of the spear.
 Lt.
 Parker said Sgt.
 Johnson identified that the reporting of copper thefts was delayed by an issue that left the TPD unaware of some of the copper thefts that occurred for weeks.
 He said that Sgt.
 Johnson worked with other city employees to improve the reporting process, and as a result, the TPD's efforts to apprehend copper thieves greatly increased.

 The copper theft issues took place for years in Tulsa, and it cost the city millions of dollars.
 Lt.
 Parker said it also put Tulsans at risk.
 He said once lit highways were dark late at night because of the copper thieves.
 Before Sgt.
-Johnson took up the issue, it was rare to see a city light on, but now, you would be hard pressed to see one off
+Johnson took up the issue, it was rare to see a city light on, but now, you would be hard pressed to see one off.

 Copper theft may be a mundane crime to some, but Sgt.
 Johnson changed the lives of every Tulsan.
 Sgt.
 Johnson always looked to be better.
 Lt.
 Parker said Sgt.
 Johnson was instrumental in changing Oklahoma's law to help prevent copper theft in the state.

 Sgt.
 Johnson worked with INCOG, and the Agricultural Department and their two investigators for the state.
-He changes chiefs of police, sheriffs, and the Oklahoma Highway Patrol.
+He taught chiefs of police, sheriffs, and the Oklahoma Highway Patrol.
 But still, Sgt.
 Johnson pushed this effort further, working with the Scrap Metal Dealers Association, educating their staff to know what to look for when taking in stolen copper wire.
-He created an email address and would send out alerts to scrap metal dealers on suspects to be aware of and look out for as they were known as "frequent fliers" when it came to stolen copper wire
+He created an email address and would send out alerts to scrap metal dealers on suspects to be aware of and look out for as they were known as "frequent fliers" when it came to stolen copper wire.

+This collaborative effort contributed to a greater success of prosecuting copper thieves.
 Sgt.
+Johnson received the Chief's Award for his hard work and dedication on the copper theft problem that was plaguing Oklahoma.
+Oklahoma State Legislators are planning to rename the copper theft law in Sgt.
+Johnson's honor in their next session.

+Sgt.
 Johnson was also the lead on the Cox Communication batteries that were being stolen in the Tulsa area.
 Lt.
 Parker said this helped to keep the cable and internet services running in the city.
 He said Sgt.
-Johnson was also passionate about the End DUI Program.
+Johnson was also passionate about the END DUI Program.
 If he could clone Sgt.
 Johnson, Lt.
 Parker would, because he was the epitome of a great police officer and servant to Tulsa.

 Also addressing the crowd with memories of Sgt.
 Johnson was Officer Suzanne Rofston.
 She shared stories from her experience with Sgt.
 Johnson in school to their time together with the Tulsa Police Department.
 She also shared stories shared with her by other officers that Sgt.
 Johnson impacted in life.

 Sgt.
 Johnson loved spending time with his two sons.
 Family, friends and colleagues said Sgt.
 Johnson will be missed by all that knew and loved him.
 Sgt.
 Johnson was preceded in death by his grandparents, June and Retha Johnson, and George and Margie Mason.
-Survivors include his wife, Kristi, sons Connor and Clinton, parents, Clyde and Cheryl; numerous other relatives, friends and hundreds of his brothers and sisters with the Tulsa Police Department.
+Survivors include his wife, Kristi; sons Connor and Clinton; parents, Clyde and Cheryl; numerous other relatives, friends and hundreds of his brothers and sisters with the Tulsa Police Department.

 Pastor Scott Zimmerman officiated Sgt.
 Johnson's funeral.
 Pallbearers included Louis Sitek, Chris Nolan, Peter Hughes, Ken Simpson, Steve Theimer, and Bryan Bryden.
 The 1st Shift David Squad was the honorary pallbearer.
 Full honors were provided by the Tulsa Police Honor Guard and the Tulsa Police Pipes & Drums.

 Following the funeral service, thousands of officers stood by, saluting the family and the fallen Sgt.
 Johnson.
-From there, a funeral procession followed that stretched approximately ten miles, and was full of emergency vehicles from all over the State of Oklahoma.
+From there, a funeral procession took place, and it stretched approximately ten miles.
+The procession was full of emergency vehicles from all over the State of Oklahoma.

 Many of Tulsa's finest took to the streets to "Back the Blue" and show their support to the family of Sgt.
 Johnson for the approximately nine miles from Victory Christian Church to the Floral Haven Memorial Garden where Sgt.
 Johnson was laid to rest.

 Tulsa Police Sgt.
 Johnson's name is the 40th names that will be engraved on the memorial which sits at the entrance of the Tulsa Police Academy.
 On Wednesday, it was reported that $500,000 was raised for Sgt.
 Johnson and Officer Zarkeshan's families.
 The organs of Sgt.
 Johnson have also been donated and are believed to be the key to save countless lives.